oconnor663/blake3_aead/readme.md

 - Nonces can be up to 64 bytes.
 - Relatively large maximum message and AAD lengths: 2<sup>62</sup> bytes
-- The plaintext and the associated data can both be processed incrementally, without knowing their lengths in advance, in either order or in parallel.
+- The message and associated data can be processed in either order or in parallel, without knowing their lengths in advance, in one pass.
-- Truncating the auth tag to n bits retains the expected O(2<sup>n</sup>) bits of security.
+- Truncating the auth tag to N bits retains the expected O(2<sup>N</sup>) bits of security.
+(Correct?)
-- A compact implementation could work directly with the BLAKE3 compression function and omit the tree hashing parts.
+- A compact implementation can work directly with the BLAKE3 compression function and omit the tree hashing parts.

 ### Sharp edges

 - Unique nonces are the caller's responsibility.
 - Nonce reuse is catastrophic for security.
-- Decryption needs to buffer the entire message.
+- Decryption has to either buffer the entire message or handle unauthenticated plaintext.
 - No key commitment

 Aside: All of these downsides are in common with AES-GCM and ChaCha20-Poly1305.
-These ciphers prioritize bytes on the wire and short-message performance above all else, and in my opinion that makes them "hazmat" building blocks for experts only.
-BLAKE3-AEAD isn't about changing that.
-For a different design that _is_ about changing that, see [Bessie](https://github.com/oconnor663/bessie).
+These TLS-oriented ciphers prioritize bytes on the wire and short-message performance above all else, and in my opinion that makes them "hazmat" building blocks, for experts only.
+BLAKE3-AEAD aims for the same use case and makes the same tradeoffs.
+For a more general-purpose design with fewer sharp edges, see [Bessie](https://github.com/oconnor663/bessie).

 ### Design

 #### Some BLAKE3 background

-There are two important features of BLAKE3 that get used heavily in this design.
+This design relies on two features of BLAKE3 in particular.
 First, BLAKE3 has a built-in keyed mode.
-It works by substituting the caller's key in place of the standard IV, and crucially that means it doesn't require any extra compressions.
+This works by substituting the caller's key in place of the standard IV, and it doesn't require any extra compressions.

 Second, BLAKE3 supports extendable output.
-The blocks of the extended output stream are produced by incrementing the internal `t` parameter to the compression function, which lets the caller compute blocks in parallel or "seek" to any block in constant time.
-This parallelism makes the extended output suitable as a stream cipher, and the range of the `t` parameter is large enough that we can use the high bits for zero-overhead domain separation.
+The blocks of the extended output stream are produced by incrementing the compression function's internal `t` parameter, which lets the caller compute blocks in parallel and seek to any block in constant time.
+That parallelism makes the extended output useful as a stream cipher, and it also benefits the "universal hash" construction below.
+The range of the `t` parameter is large enough that we can use the high bits for zero-overhead domain separation between the stream, the message authenticator, and the associated data authenticator.

 #### Universal hash